tkporter/fuels-ts-vec-encoding-bug/README.md

 yarn
 ```

-In a separate terminal, run this to start a local Fuel node that the test contract will be deployed to:
+In a separate terminal, run this to start a local Fuel node that the test contract will be deployed to (requires fuel-core in your PATH):
 ```
 yarn local-node
 ```